-TMDL (Total Maximum Daily Load): Per 40CFR130.2(i), a TMDL is, "the sum of the individual WLAs for point sources and LAs for nonpoint sources and natural background."4 idx?SID=4cb5c6bea432a27b97648b6728563639&node=se40.22.130 12&rgn=div8
+TMDL (Total Maximum Daily Load): Per 40CFR130.2(i), a TMDL is, "the sum of the individual WLAs [Waste Load Allocation] for point sources and LAs [Load Allocation] for nonpoint sources and natural background."4

 Alternative restoration approach (Category 5-alt): A near-term plan, or description of actions, with a schedule and milestones, that is more immediately beneficial or practicable to achieving WQS than a TMDL.
-With the exception of impaired waters assigned to Category 4b5 and Category 4c,6 impaired
+With the exception of impaired waters assigned to Category 4b5 and Category 4c,6 impaired waters for which a State pursues an alternative restoration approach to achieve WQS shall remain on the CWA 303(d) list (i.e., Category 5) and still require TMDLs until WQS are attained.
+For information on factors to consider when pursuing an alternative restoration approach for Category 5-alt and idx?SID=4cb5c6bea432a27b97648b6728563639&node=se40.22.130_12&rgn=div8